Rejuwan12/donation-campaign/README.md

 *  3 - PieChart Section

- <p>The total amount donated from the card will be shown as a chart on the stats page.</p>
+ <p>The total amount donated from the card will be shown as a chart on the Statistics page.</p>